JackVania/BrowserTab/README.md

 # BrowswerTab
-Customizable HTML 5-column layout for home page or whatever you like
+Customizable HTML 5-column layout for home page or whatever you like.

+## CSS
+Customize CSS for overall width, column width, colors, etc.

+## HTML
+Easy to edit HTML.
+Just duplicate a line in any column and add your own links.

+## Bottom Anchor
+Remove if you wish.
+It's just my site.